A Thorough Guide to All Things Treated Lumber

 What is treated wood?

-There are two types of treated wood: preservative-treated wood and pressure-preservative-treated wood.
+There are two types of treated wood: preservative-treated wood and pressure-preservative-treated wood (pressure treated lumber).
 Wood treatment chemicals delay deterioration caused by fungi (rot) and make wood less appealing to potentially destructive insects.
 One common misconception is that treated wood is more resistant to water, but that’s not true.
 Treated wood will soak up just as much water as non-treated wood.
+Plus: Check out our pro guide to buying lumber here.

 How is pressure-treated wood created?

 Like its name suggests, pressure-treated wood is wood that has been treated with chemicals while under pressure.
 First, untreated lumber is placed into a large horizontal treating cylinder.
 The door is sealed and a vacuum is applied to remove most of the air from both the cylinder and the cells of the wood in the process.
-A preservative solution is then pumped into the cylinder and the created pressure forces the preservative solution into the empty wood cells.
+A preservative solution is then pumped into the cylinder and the created pressure forces the preservative solution into the empty wood cells, and then you have pressure treated lumber.

 Most treated wood is pressure-treated, but wood can also be surface coated.
 Surface coated means that the application of the preservative chemical is introduced by dipping, brushing or spraying the wood without being exposed to pressure.
 This is common when it's necessary to treat the lumber or building components after they are installed.

 Why does pressure treated lumber tend to warp?

 Most dimensional lumber is dried in a kiln, but treated wood is not dried after treatment.
 There are exceptions to this, such as foundation grade lumber and plywood, which needs to be dried to a moisture content of no more than 19 percent for lumber and 15 percent for plywood.
 This is referred to as Kiln Dried After Treatment (KDAT).
 Wood does most of it's warping, twisting, and cupping as it dries.
 It's hard to determine if you're getting a straight board when it's still wet.

 Can I make my own wood treatment chemicals?